msakai/bnn-verification/README.md

     |parallel counters|94,898,008 B|516,006|3,227,479|
     |(PB constraints in WBO file)|3,215,049 B|1,452|2,191|

-    The file size and the number of constraints were certainly larger in the *sequential counters* case, but the difference was not that much
+    The file size and the number of constraints are certainly larger in the *sequential counters* case, but the difference is not that much
     (although there is a huge difference in the number of variables).
     Therefore, it appears that I misremembered the results.